zghet23/ecs-deploy-apm/README.md

 ```

 # 2.2 Requirements:
-The file requirements.txt contains just the necesary to run the application:
+The file requirements.txt contains just what is necessary to run the application:
 ```
 Flask
 gunicorn